eryxcoop/crypto-docs/src/intro_zk/3_pc_schemes.md

 ## Trusted setup
 Some polynomial schemes require a **trusted setup**.
 This is a ceremony that generate keys $V_k, P_k$ for the prover and the verifier.
 These keys are needed for the PCS to work.
 Generally, a **trusted** third party creates some secret $s$ and generates $V_k, P_k$ from $s$.
 Then $s$ **MUST** be thrown away and is called the **toxic waste**.

-Next we'll how arithmetization and PCS are used together to generate a ZK proof.
+Next we'll see how arithmetization and PCS are used together to generate a ZK proof.